-Art connoisseurs namely contemporary art collectors, here is the latest news from the world of modern art.
-A sunset-colored painting by Mark Rothko has officially become world’s most expensive contemporary artwork by fetching a cool $86.9 million at Christie’s auction in New York.
-The artwork, “Orange, red, yellow”, has broken the previous record for Rothko’s most expensive work of $72.84 million and the record for any contemporary work of art at auction, Christie’s said.
+Art connoisseurs, namely contemporary art collectors, here is the latest news from the world of modern art.
+A sunset-colored painting by Mark Rothko has officially become the world’s most expensive contemporary artwork by fetching a cool $86.9 million at Christie’s auction in New York.
+The artwork, “Orange, red, yellow,” has broken the previous record for Rothko’s most expensive work of $72.84 million and the record for any contemporary work of art at auction, Christie’s said.

-On the bright side, this sale just indicates that the slump in the contemporary art world is definitely over.
-Time to rejoice.
+On the bright side, this sale indicates that the slump in the contemporary art world is definitely over—time to rejoice.

 [Christies via AP]